Purity and quasi-split torsors over Pr\"ufer bases: Introduction

 \section{{Introduction}}

 \bpp[Purity and regularity] In algebraic geometry, purity refers to a diverse range of phenomena in which certain invariants or categories associated to geometric objects are insensitive to the removal of closed subsets of large codimensions.
 In the classical Noetherian world, purities, say, for vector bundles (and even torsors), or for finite \'etale covers, are intimately related to the regularities measured by lengths of regular sequences of geometric objects.
-For a concrete instance, the Auslander--Buchsbaum formula
+For a concrete instance, the Auslander--Buchsbaum formula \cite{AB57}*{Theorem~3.7}

-controls the projective dimension of the finite type module $M$ over the Noetherian local ring $R$ via depths, leading to the purity for vector bundles on regular local rings of dimension two (\cite{Sam64}*{Proposition~2}).
-Granted this, Colliot-Thélène and Sansuc \cite{CTS79}*{Théorème~6.13} established the purity for reductive torsors over arbitrary regular local ring $R$ of dimension two by bootstrapping from the vector bundle case:
+controls the projective dimension of the finite type module $M$ over the Noetherian local ring $R$ via depths, leading to the purity for vector bundles on regular local rings of dimension $2$ (\cite{Sam64}*{Proposition~2}).
+Granted this, Colliot-Thélène and Sansuc \cite{CTS79}*{Théorème~6.13} established the purity for reductive torsors over arbitrary regular local ring $R$ of dimension $2$ by bootstrapping from the vector bundle case: for every reductive $R$-group scheme $G$, the restriction map